CSC207-2023Y-UofT/course-project-course-match-daddy/README.md

 Lastly, the tabs at the bottom of the application will begin to populate with academic recommendations for the user.
 For example, ‘Courses’ and ‘Programs’ tabs will specify recommended courses and programs, respectively, that the user has saved or are most congruent with the user’s indicated courses of interest.
 Courses and programs within these tabs may be selected to view additional information about them including course reviews.
 Moreover, the user may also manually adjust previously-specified course recommendation preferences within a ‘Settings’ tab.

 ### User Stories
-The following user stories breakdown the software usage scenario specifications into discrete development objectives:
+The following user stories breakdown the software usage scenarios specifications into discrete development objectives:
 1. As a user, I want to be able to create an account so that my application-related metadata persists between application usage sessions.
 2. As a user, I want to be able to complete an initial survey that briefly specifies my academic history, preferences, and desired learning outcomes so that I may streamline course and program recommendations for me.
 3. As a user, upon completion of the initial survey, I want to be able to view a carousel of recommended course cards for me that I may swipe right on to indicate interest in the course or swipe left to indicate disinterest in the course so that I can receive relevant course and program recommendations.